 Chrysti is the head of the pack—at work and at home.
-When she’s not spending time with her husband, three kids, and four dogs, she’s going fast on her motorcycle.
+When she’s not spending time with her three kids and four dogs, she’s going fast on her motorcycle.
 Although Chrysti grew up wanting to be a dentist, she’s broadened her horizons.
 She’s now interested in taking care of the whole individual, particularly those who are underserved.

 Chrysti was inspired to advocate for seniors after seeing her mother become the primary caregiver for her grandfather.
 When asked what values she lives by, Chrysti chose integrity, honesty, and problem-solving.
 Each of those principles shines through in her role as Executive Director of Cultivate.
 Her favorite part of the job is building relationships—to share stories, listen, and relate.

 Shun-Luoi has a deep love for story and its power to gather people together around meaningful experiences.
 In his personal life, as founder of A Shared Humanity (a design studio and story incubator), and here at Cultivate, Shun-Luoi seeks to design stories that help individuals and organizations flourish.
 When not working he enjoys spending time with his wife and three children, creating, and getting outdoors.

 Shun-Luoi was drawn to Cultivate because of his love for working with people who are often marginalized by others.
 He believes that every person is beautiful and unique, but that there is more that unites us than separates us.
 With that belief, as Director of Communications he enjoys inviting people across all generations to participate in the Cultivate story.

 Thalia is inspired by people and the good works of others.
 She enjoys being outdoors hiking and kayaking, and believes a connection to nature is an important part of being human.